-The MGP is intended to create vibrant lands and inviting spaces within our cities and communities and at the urban edge, providing an opportunity for residents and visitors alike to experience open space within and near Sonoma County's population centers.
-Matching Grant projects have the potential to transform communities, providing places to find solitude, for public gatherings, to recreate and to experience and learn about natural resources and agriculture and their importance in the landscape.
+The MGP is a community-driven matching-grant program run by Ag + Open Space.
+It is intended to protect vibrant lands and create inviting spaces within our cities and communities and at the urban edge, providing an opportunity for residents and visitors alike to experience open space in and near Sonoma County's population centers.
+Matching Grant projects have the potential to transform communities, providing places to find solitude, hold public gatherings, get some exercise, grow local food, and to experience and learn about the importance of natural resources and agriculture in the landscape.
+The program aims to bring these benefits to all of Sonoma County's diverse and unique communities.